untrustedmodders/plugify-plugin-s2sdk/README.md

 It exposes **over 500 exported methods** inspired by the SourceMod API and can be used from any language that Plugify supports.

 S2SDK supports:
-- Source 2 schemas and Protobufs
+- Source 2 schemas and protobufs
 - Command registration
 - Source 2 events, entities and client handling
 - Game configuration (signatures and offsets)